sek-consulting/react-table-shadcn-ui/README.md

 ## Roadmap

-nothin for now but would love to add some stuff
+Nothing for now but would love to add some stuff.
+So let me know if you have some cool ideas. <3